About this website

 Personal data is not just created by a user’s interactions with this website.
 Personal data is also generated from technical processes such as contact forms, comments, cookies, email subscription, analytics, and third party embeds.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

-Note that the following personal data is captured when you submit a contact form: your name, your email address, and the comment/message you are sending along.
-We will reply to your request as soon as possible, usually within 5-10 business days.
-We will keep the details of each contact form submissions for another 10 business days in case it would need a follow up answer.
+Note that the following personal data is captured when you submit a contact form: your first name and last name, your email address, and the comment/message you are sending along.
+We will reply to your request as soon as possible, usually within 5 business days.
+The details of each contact form submissions is kept for another 10 business days in our inbox in case of follow up questions and answers.
 We do not use nor share the information submitted through the contact form for any kind of marketing purposes.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.